 The most well-known recent example of police misconduct in the City of Baltimore is undoubtedly the death of Freddie Gray in April 2015.
 This high-profile case resulted in a compensation payout of $6.4 million to the deceased’s estate.

-The attorneys at William G. Kolodner P.A., have been helping the people of Baltimore with their civil rights and police brutality cases for many years.
+The attorneys at William G. Kolodner Personal Injury Lawyers, have been helping the people of Baltimore with their civil rights and police brutality cases for many years.
 We have helped countless clients recover the compensation they need to pay their medical bills and other expenses.
 If you would like to have us stand up for you, please give us a call at your earliest convenience.

 Compensation Available to the Victims of Police Misconduct in Baltimore